-A report on crossing overland at the Armenia Iran border crossing of Agarak/Norduz, and getting to Jolfa and Tabriz afterwards.
-Includes what you need to prepare ahead of time, transport information to and from the border, and prices.
+A guide on crossing the Armenia – Iran border crossing of Agarak and Norduz.
+Includes information on what to prepare, transport to and from the border, prices, and onwards travel into Iran.

-Crossing the border from Armenia to Iran via the Agarak/Norduz crossing was relatively relaxed, compared to reports we’ve heard for other borders.
+Crossing the border from Armenia to Iran via the Agarak and Norduz crossing is relatively relaxed, compared to reports we’ve heard for other borders.
 The only (small) issues are that the crossing is a bit time consuming, and there is no public transport that can take you all the way across the border and on to the next city if you’re leaving from Meghri or Kapan.

 Ladies, make sure to be dressed modestly.
 That means: